< Back to Previous

 those who live here have an invisible protection from the crasser franchised aspects of modernity that

-has otherwise enveloped them like an invisible cloud of gnats
+have otherwise enveloped them like an invisible cloud of gnats

 and converted every Rome (every Mumbai and Istanbul and Cairo too) to its uses.